MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 Website doesn't show change

 * In GitHub - Check that the GitHub workflow ran and that you checked the change into the branch that trickers the workflow.
-* In Azure Portal - Check the Azure Container Registry to see if a new container image was created with a timestamp after your change.
+* In Azure portal - Check the Azure Container Registry to see if a new container image was created with a timestamp after your change.
-* In Azure Portal - Check the logs of container app.
+* In Azure portal - Check the logs of container app.
 If there was a programming error, you'll see it here.
   * Go to the Container App | Revision Management | \<active container> | Revision details | Console logs
   * Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
 Sort the logs by most-recent first and look for Python stderr and stdout messages in the "Stream_s" column.
 Python 'print' output will be stdout messages.